Are you searching for a phrase like “sell my business” or for reviews of the best business brokers for selling your business?

 3. Allan Taylor & Co.

 Allan Taylor is a business brokerage firm that is headquartered in Arkansas.
-They have a 90 percent success rate in sales of businesses, which is far above the national average of 11 to 25 percent for most business brokerages.
 Their focus is to take the time to fully understand your enterprise and your reasons for wanting to sell.
 Their website has some really helpful information, such as an ebook for business owners considering selling their business as well as some insightful blog articles.
 The blogs are written by the co-founder of the company, who also previously wrote financial blogs for The New York Times.
 One particularly helpful blog is entitled, “Is My Business Too Small for a Business Broker?”
 Their business brokerage work has been featured on CBS Moneywatch, The New York Times, The Huffington Post, Inc. Magazine and Fox Business.

 Allan Taylor & Co.